Forward Party (United States): Founding and early history

 In his book Forward: Notes on the Future of Our Democracy (2021), Andrew Yang announced the creation of the party.
 Yang also criticized American political leaders, writing that "our leaders are rewarded based not on solving problems but on accruing resources and retaining office."
 Yang said that part of the reason why he wanted to start a third party instead of a caucus within the Democratic Party was that a majority of states with ballot initiatives are red states, and that efforts to institute electoral changes would be partisan and not system-wide.
 Yang stated that he would have liked to have implemented the Forward Party's platform within the Democratic Party; however, he felt that the implementation of ranked-choice voting and open primaries would be difficult to get while remaining a Democrat.

 On October 5, 2021, Yang launched the Forward Party as a PAC, with the intention of creating a political party.
 The Forward Party stated that it would endorse candidates of both major parties in the 2022 midterm elections who support its policies.
 Yang stated that the Forward Party would not serve a spoiler because it would endorse any Democrats and Republicans who support the party's platform.
 The Forward Party website suggests that candidates affiliated with the Forward Party would likely run as a member of one of the two major parties.
 Yang stated that the Forward Party is not interested in running a candidate for U.S. president but is focused on trying to decrease partisan gridlock within Congress and state legislatures.
 The Forward Party stated it may hold its own primary process to nominate a candidate prior to the 2024 United States presidential election.
-The party's initial team included former congressional candidate Blair Walsingham and attorney Jeff Kurzon.

 In November 2021, Yang discussed the Forward Party with Van Jones about "positive populism, finding common ground, and why Democrats often end up having to defend the status quo".
 In February 2022, the Forward Party chose Minnesota as the first state to launch an affiliate party.
 According to Yang, Minnesota was chosen because there are "open primaries, public resources for candidates [and the state has] an independent spirit".
 The Minnesota affiliate is being headed by John Denney, who ran for the sixth district in the 2014 United States House of Representatives elections in Minnesota as a member of the Independence Party of Minnesota.
 Denney attempted to get Richard Painter, who served as the chief White House ethics lawyer in the George W. Bush administration, to run as a member of the Forward Party in the 2022 Minnesota Attorney General election.
 Cory Hepola, a radio host, announced he was running as a member of the Forward Party in the 2022 Minnesota gubernatorial election.
 He later withdrew from the race.